mozilla/splice/front_end/readme.md

 This project is based on [react-redux-scaffold](https://github.com/lcjnil/react-redux-scaffold).

-Write in progress, issues are welcomed.
+Work in progress, issues are welcome.

 ## Config